 Your best purchase value is almost always finding a used trawler.
-Much like buying a car, the original owner takes the biggest hit on depreciation and then after that the annual reduction in value tapers off.
-There are a lot of variables to consider, the most important of which is price.
-Price of a trawler is determined by age, condition, location, features and equipment and ultimately it doesn’t matter what a trawler seller thinks their boat is worth, it is only worth what a willing buyer is prepared to pay.
+Much like buying a car, the original owner takes the biggest hit on depreciation.
+There are many variables to consider, the most important of which is price.
+Price of a trawler is determined by age, condition, location, features, and equipment.
+Ultimately, it doesn’t matter what a trawler seller thinks their boat is worth, it is only worth what a buyer is prepared to pay.

-Most of us have purchased cars and homes, the purchase of a used trawler is similar, but there are some differences you should be aware of.
+Most trawler owners have purchased cars and homes, the purchase of a used trawler is similar, but there are some differences you should be aware of.

 Here is a simple summary to outline how a brokerage (used trawler) sale works.

 The process begins with a seller who is ready to market their trawler for sale.
-Sellers will typically go back to the broker whom they purchased the boat through (provided that the relationship continued in a positive way after the closing).
-Often times a nomadic used trawler will end up in a marina far away from the original sale location and the seller will ask a local broker to manage their sale.
+Sellers will typically return to the broker they purchased the boat through (provided that the relationship continued in a positive way after the closing).
+A nomadic used trawler generally ends up in a marina far away from the original sale location and the seller will ask a local broker to manage their sale.

 The rules for marketing a boat vary from state to state, in California, for example, a broker cannot advertise or promote a boat for sale without a signed listing agreement.
-In other states this “rule” does not apply and you will see brokers “listing” trawlers for sale by “picking them up” from the MLS (multiple listing services) and soliciting inquiries.
-It is important for you as a buyer to identify who the broker or brokers are who have direct access to the seller in order to keep the process more streamlined and reduce the numbers of players (hands out) in the transaction.
+In other states this “rule” does not apply, and you will see brokers “listing” trawlers for sale by “picking them up” from the MLS (multiple listing services) and soliciting inquiries.
+It is crucial for you as a buyer to identify who the broker or brokers are that have direct access to the seller in order to streamline the process and reduce the numbers of players (hands out) in the transaction.

 The two most common forms of listings are Exclusive/Central and Open.

 An Exclusive/Central listing gives one brokerage house the sole rights to market a trawler for sale.
-The listing agreement specifies the asking price, boarding procedures and length of the listing contract.
-A broker with an Exclusive listing can enter in to co-op arrangements with other brokers who may have an interested client.
-Some sellers will provide as an upfront condition a list of “excluded” clients (potential buyers) whom they reserve the right to sell their boat to without paying a commission.
+The listing agreement specifies the asking price, boarding procedures, and length of the listing contract.
+Some sellers will provide an upfront conditional list of “excluded” clients (potential buyers) whom they reserve the right to sell their boat to without paying a commission.
 Otherwise, the seller cannot sell their trawler directly without paying a commission.
-The broker will then promote the trawler through internet, magazine and boat show marketing avenues.
+A broker with an Exclusive listing can enter into co-op arrangements with other brokers who may have an interested client.
+Following a listing agreement, the broker will promote the trawler through internet, magazine, and boat show marketing avenues.

-An Open listing is similar to an Exclusive, except that the seller can select more than one broker to market their trawler.
-Although this seems like a better option for the seller, this can create confusion in the market place, especially if the same trawler is listed at different prices.
+An Open listing is similar to an Exclusive listing, except that the seller can select more than one broker to market their trawler.
+Although this seems like a better option for the seller, this can create confusion in the marketplace, especially if the same trawler is listed at different prices.

 Pocket listings are “hidden” listings where a broker knows a trawler owner who would be willing to consider an offer.
 Some owners prefer to avoid a full on marketing approach and instead work behind the scenes with a trusted broker to find a buyer.

 For sale by owner, or FSBO, is exactly as it sounds.
 Nobody knows their trawler better than the owner and so many owners try to sell on their own.
-The major drawback is getting the word out – promotion through multiple listing websites like Yachtworld.com and Yatco.com do not permit FSBO listings so private sellers have a tougher time getting broad exposure.
+The major drawback is getting the word out.
+Multiple listing websites like Yachtworld.com and Yatco.com do not permit FSBO listings, so private sellers have a tougher time getting broad exposure.

-If you are working with a yacht broker and find a used trawler which you are interested in purchasing you need to come up with an offer price and sign a written purchase agreement (no verbals) accompanied by a 10% good faith deposit.
+If you are working with a yacht broker and find a used trawler which you are interested in purchasing, you need to come up with an offer price and sign a written purchase agreement (no verbal agreement) accompanied by a 10% good faith deposit.
 Most brokerages have a trust account for the safe keeping of your deposit (in escrow).

-Once the terms of the offer are signed as accepted by the seller a 30 day window commences for you as the buyer to conduct and complete your due diligence so that you can accept or reject the boat.
+Once the terms of the offer are accepted and signed by the seller, a 30 day window commences for you as the buyer to conduct and complete your due diligence so that you can accept or reject the boat.
 Due diligence often involves inspections and a sea trial.

-With a favorable survey in hand and any final negotiations behind you, the seller receives final payment, you are on title as the new owner and barring any necessary repair work to comply with your insurance requirements it is time to take your boat to her new home.
+With a favorable survey in hand and any final negotiations behind you, when the seller receives their final payment, you are on title as the new owner.
+Barring any necessary repair work to comply with your insurance requirements it is time to take your boat to her new home and begin cruising.